Alston Moor: Mineral wealth

 Alston Moor had some of the largest deposits of lead and zinc ores in Britain.
 Lead was probably mined in Roman times.
 The Romans built a fort at Whitley Castle, known to the Romans as Epiacum, and pieces of lead ore and slag have been found there, though few other traces of their work remain.
-There are various references to the mines of the area between the 12th & 16th centuries.
+There are various references to the mines of the area between the 12th and 16th centuries.
 Most emphasise the value of the silver, which makes up a small (<1%) proportion of the lead ore.
 This made the mines of interest to the Crown, who charged rents on the silver production.
 When Sir Edward Radcliffe, Earl of Derwentwater bought the estate in 1629 for £2,500, the mines were believed to be virtually exhausted.

-From the 18thC.
-Greenwich Hospital leased the rights to mine for lead and other minerals to a number of companies.
+From the 18th century Greenwich Hospital leased the rights to mine for lead and other minerals to a number of companies.
 The most significant of these was the London Lead Company, but other smaller companies and partnerships also took on leases, with varying degrees of success.
-The London Lead Company's work led to Alston Moor becoming one of the main lead producing areas in the country by the mid-19th C, especially around Nenthead.
+The London Lead Company's work led to Alston Moor becoming one of the main lead producing areas in the country by the mid-19th century, especially around Nenthead.
 The population of the area rose to a peak of around 5,000 in this period.
 By the 1860s, cheaper imports were making the local lead industry unprofitable, and by 1896 the leases had passed to the Vieille Montagne company, who worked the mines for zinc, which had earlier been of little commercial value.

-The 20th C. saw a gradual decline in mining and the prosperity it had brought to the area.
+The 20th century saw a gradual decline in mining and the prosperity it had brought to the area.
 Little remained of the industry after World War II.
 Today the remains of the smelt mill at Nenthead Mines can be seen.
 A few of the old mines are accessible but must only be explored with expert guidance.
 The traces of hundreds of other small mines, shafts and spoil heaps are merging into the landscape.